tlrobinson/jack-servlet/README.md

 ----------------------

 1. Set the APPENGINE_JAVA_SDK environment variable to the location of the AppEngine SDK (http://code.google.com/appengine/downloads.html), or change the "sdk.dir" property in the build.xml file.
-2. Ensure a Narhwal distribution is located in the parent directory and is named "narwhal" (alternatively, replace or modify the "war/WEB-INF/narwhal" with a Narwhal distribution)
+2. Ensure "war/WEB-INF/narwhal" is a Narwhal distribution (currently symlinked to "narwhal" in the parent directory) and "war/WEB-INF/narwhal/packages/jack" is a Jack distribution.
-3. Add "jack.js" and the "jack" (or symlinks) from the lib directory in a Jack distribution to the lib directory of Narwhal.
-4. Place your Jack application in "war/WEB-INF/app/" with the main file called "app.js".
-The last statement of this file should be a Jack compatible function (alternatively, in "war/WEB-INF/web.xml" set a parameter named "module" to the name of the main file, and/or a paramter named "function" to the name of the function to use)
+4. Place your Jack application in "war/WEB-INF" with the main module called "jackconfig.js", which exports the main Jack application as "app".
 5. "ant runserver" to run locally.
 6. Edit the AppEngine application ID in "war/WEB-INF/appengine-web.xml".
 7. "ant update" to deploy.